Splitting a hive is like artificially inseminating a colony. Swarming is a natural way that colonies multiply.

 Once you’ve ensured you have the right mix of brood, just follow the steps above and you will have made a good split.
 In about two weeks, a new queen will emerge and the new colony will be queen-right.

 The Best Time (and Conditions) to Split a Beehive

-Simply knowing the steps to split a hive is not enough.
+Simply knowing the steps on how to split a beehive is not enough.
 You want to maximize your chance of success, right?
-Well, there are additional factors at play which will determine whether your efforts are successful or not.
+Well, there are additional factors at play that will determine whether your efforts are successful or not.

 Many beekeepers I interact with are curious to know when the best time to split a beehive is.

 The correct answer lies in nature.
 The best time to split a colony is during the swarming season, which is in the spring.
 Why?
 You are aiding the bees’ natural instincts.
 You’re playing their tune, so they are more likely to dance along to your rhythm.

 So, please be aware that the most successful and best splits are done between spring and fall.